WebSphere Application Server Performance Tuning Toolkit

 Benefits and features

-- Lightweight software for WebSphere Application Server, do not need to install or integrate anything to the server side.
+- Lightweight software for WebSphere Application Server so that you do not need to install or integrate anything to the server side

-- Rule based events processing, which allow users add their own diagnostics logic.
+- Rule-based events processing, which allows users add their own diagnostics logic

-- Data collection from PMI (Performance Monitoring Interface) and consolidation of this data into a data cube.
+- Data collection from PMI and consolidation of this data into a data cube

 Installation and use

-To install the Peformance Tuning Toolkit, just download and unzip the zip file.
-You can start it by clicking the PerfTuningToolkit.exe file.
+To install the Performance Tuning Toolkit, download and extract the compressed file.
+To start it, click the PerfTuningToolkit.exe file.

 Using the Performance Tuning Toolkit

 First, you add one or more hosts and then configure the connections.
-After you have set up the connection, the toolkit automaticly gets the topology and server information and stores these within the toolkit.
+After you set up the connection, the toolkit automatically gets the topology and server information and stores them in the toolkit.
 You can add, edit, or delete a host at any time.

 Adding a host

-Click the Add a new host button to create a new host.
-See Figure 4.
+Click the Add a new host button to create a new host (Figure 4).

-Input the information of the host, and check the Security enabled box if security is enabled.
+Enter the information for the host, and select the Security enabled box if security is enabled.
 Click OK.
-The host is shown on the left, in the Hosts panel.
-See Figure 5.
+The host is shown on the left, in the Hosts panel (Figure 5).

 Connecting to a host

-In the left host panel, double click the host name to connect to the host.
-You are then asked if you want to customize the PIM settings with the displayed strings.
+In the left host panel, double-click the host name to connect to the host.
+You are then asked if you want to customize the PMI settings with the displayed strings.
 Click Yes to connect to and monitor the server.

 Obtaining information about hosts

-Click the server name in the topology panel, the Monitor window opens to the right side Hosts panel, as shown in Figure 6.
+Click the server name in the topology panel.
+The Monitor window opens on the right side Hosts panel (Figure 6).

 The Monitor windows show the statistical information and the trend curves.
 You can easily analyze the trend in many aspects and find the potential problems in servers.
-Tere are many tabs on the bottom of the page, which enable you to get a number of types of information.
-On each tab, some items can be expanded or folded depend on need.
+You can use the tabs at the bottom of the page to get more information.
+On each tab, you can expand or collapse items, depending on what you need.

-There are several graphs on the Monitor window that can be used to diplay information about times: Servlet Response Time, Transaction Response Time, Jdbc Response Time, Servlet Throughput, Transaction Throughput, Jdbc Throughput, Concurrency, Http Session, CPU usage, Java Heap, Alert.
-See Figure 7.
+Several graphs on the Monitor window can be used to display information about times: Servlet Response Time, Transaction Response Time, Jdbc Response Time, Servlet Throughput, Transaction Throughput, Jdbc Throughput, Concurrency, Http Session, CPU usage, Java Heap, and Alert (Figure 7).

-The combine interval options are designed to control the interval of the monitor curve.
+The combine interval options control the interval of the monitor curve.
 There are three options: AutoAjustInterval, CombineInterval, and DisintegrationInterval.
-When you click one of these, the curve time line interval changes immediately and the curve is redrawn.
+When you click one of these options, the curve timeline interval changes immediately, and the curve is redrawn.
 See Figure 8.

-The Performance Tuning Toolkit also provides some debug assistance, such as generate thread dump, generate heap dump and enable trace.
+The Performance Tuning Toolkit also provides debug assistance, such as generate a thread dump, generate a heap dump, and enable trace.

-To generate a dump, select the server in the Hosts panel, then select either Generate Thread Dump or Generate Heap Dump from the Operation menu, as shown in Figure 9.
+To generate a dump, select the server in the Hosts panel, and then select Generate Thread Dump or Generate Heap Dump from the Operation menu (Figure 9).

-To enable trace, select the server in the Hosts panel, then select Enable Trace from the Operation menu, as shown in Figure 10.
+To enable trace, select the server in the Hosts panel, and then select Enable Trace from the Operation menu (Figure 10).

-In the Trace Detail window, you can select a existing trace type or manually input the trace info in the trace dialog, as shown in Figure 11.
+In the Trace Detail window, you can select an existing trace type or manually enter the trace information in the trace dialog (Figure 11).